HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>

 Understanding the technicalities of how gradient decsent algorithm works needs delving into some math.
 The starting point of calculating the gradients will be the cost function.
-In the cost error as we saw before, we calculate the error of our learning algorithm, i.e., how far off it is in its predictions.
+In the cost function as we saw before, we calculate the error of our learning algorithm, i.e., how far off it is in its predictions.
 We want to send that valuable information back to the beginning of our caculations to adjust and re-calculate our set of weights and bias so that the algorithm can get a closer prediction to the true label this time around.
 Sending the error signal back is called _Backpropagation_, and it is a very important concept in deep learning.
-To convert the cost we calculated into an error signal then to information to hint to the algorithm which way to go in the parameter space, i.e., should w1 be increased or decrease and by how much, same goes for w2, w3, ..., until w21.
+To convert the cost we calculated into an error signal then to information to hint to the algorithm which way to go in the parameter space, i.e., should w1 be increased or decreased and by how much, same goes for w2, w3, ..., until w21.
 Hence, we need to calculate the gradient for each weight separately as well as for the bias.
 So, we need to take the derivative of the cost function once with respect to w1, then w.r.t. w2, and so on till we get the gradients for all our weights and bias.
 However, there are multiple steps in our caclulations and there is no direct way to calculate the derivate of our cost function w.r.t. the weights, thus, we will need to take partial derivatives and apply the _chain rule_.
 Let's see how this is formulated mathematically.

 <br/>
 <br/>